AllTrails vs Komoot — Which Hiking App Is Best For You?

 Supports import/export of GPX tracksYes (only on the website, not in the app)Yes

-Download maps for offline useYes (pro version only)Yes (pro version only)
+Download maps for offline useYes (premium version only)Yes (premium version only)

 My verdict — is AllTrails or Komoot better?